 A Priest On the Edge of the Frontier

 At first, it looked as if Baraga would only be on Lake Superior for the summer months, then returning to Arbre Croche to attend to the mission there.
 He went to Arbre Croche first to examine the conditions.
 He found the parish faith firm and wrote to Bishop Rese expressing this.
 36 He traveled to Mackinac then to Sault Ste, Marie, to find a passage to Madeline island and the village of La Pointe on the western end of Lake Superior.
-He took a small trader’s vessel, and eighteen days later, July 27, 1835, he arrived at La Pointe.
+He took a small trader’s vessel, and eighteen days later, on July 27, 1835, he arrived at La Pointe.
 37 By 1835, La Pointe was a busy fishing village and headquarters of the American Fur Company.

 Baraga was the first priest on the island in 164 years.
 Marquette had been at La Pointe in 1669.
 38 La Pointe was a stronghold for the Ojibway in their war against the western Sioux.
 The American Fur Company came to La Pointe to set up a post in this centralized spot among the fur traders.
 39